 - 29,057 acres at Lake Almanor including Chester Meadows

 - Land protection status: Conservation Easement in progress

 - To be protected for: Clean water, wildlife habitat, recreation, scenic open space, history and culture

 FRLT is working with Pacific Gas & Electric Company (PG&E) and the Stewardship Council to permanently protect PG&E owned lands at Lake Almanor for the benefit of current and future generations.
 A conservation easement held by FRLT will restrict subdivision and detrimental land use changes on the approximate 29,057 acres of lands and waters owned by PG&E at Lake Almanor, including the reservoir itself.
 PG&E will continue to own and operate Lake Almanor under a license (2105) with the Federal Energy Regulatory Commission (FERC).
 The conservation easement will also ensure continued public access and ongoing recreation on the lake and surrounding PG&E lands.

-This land protection effort is in progress and is expected to be completed by the end of 2021.
+This land protection effort is in progress and is expected to be completed by early 2023.
 FRLT staff are currently performing due diligence activities and are working on the baseline documentation survey—a multi-month process of walking the lake shore, surrounding meadow, and forest lands.
 We’re establishing monitoring points and recording observations, which we’ll use to complete the Baseline Documentation Report.
 The report will document existing conditions on the property, inform drafting of the conservation easement agreement, and will be used for annual monitoring visits by FRLT.
 The report must be completed and approved prior to recording the conservation easement.

 Project Background and Context